robust-rosin/robust/README.md

 ## Anatomy

 * For bugs unrelated to the build process, `test.sh` is used to provide a test case that manifests the bug.
+To prevent the need for multiple Dockerfiles, a placeholder `test.sh` file is provided for build-related bugs.